frostie/freeCodeCamp/README.md

 # freeCodeCamp

-A repository for front end development notes, best practices, etc.
+A repository for front end development notes, best practices, etc. from the freeCodeCamp course.